Wuzby/Testing/README.md

 # Testing
-For small programs and tests
+For small programs and tests of small progs
+This is first Commit